How to vote in California? CALmatters answers your questions

-Q: If I am registered to vote already will I get a vote by mail for the primary—or do I need to register for that by itself?
+Q: If I am registered to vote already and want to vote by mail, do I need to register to vote by mail separately?

 When you registered to vote, you were given the chance to register as a permanent vote-by-mail voter.
 If you checked that box, then you can expect to get a ballot in your mailbox.